PowerShell/PSResourceGet/Docs/FindPSResource.md

 ### -Repository

 Specifies one or more repository names to search.
-If not specified, search will include all currently registered repositories.
+If not specified, search will include all currently registered repositories, in order of highest priority, til first repository package is found in.

 ```yml
 Type: string[]